 A box office disappointment that didn't really feel connected to the previous Maleficent film.
 It turns out that there was another kingdom adjacent to the Moors all along, ruled by an expansionist, ambitious queen.
-After all the fuss about uniting the Moors with the kingdom that Aurora had been born to be princess of in the previous film, it seems the human kingdom was left to the inhabitants to self-govern without any useful attempt at unification after all.
+After the previous film's emphasis on uniting the Moors with the kingdom that Aurora had been born to be princess of, it seems the human kingdom was simply left to the inhabitants to self-govern without any useful attempt at unification.
 After all, if peace and harmony had occurred then this film, based on prejudice and suspicion, would be without a plot.

 Lady and the Tramp (1955/2019)

 |Directors||Hamilton Luske, Clyde Geronimi and Wilfred Jackson||Charlie Bean|

 |Plot||A young dog named Lady is owned by fairly well-off humans she knows only by the names their spouses affectionately call them: Jim Dear and Darling.
 Lady's life turns upside down shortly after meeting Tramp, a stray dog, when Darling has a baby.
 Tramp tells Lady that when a baby moves in, the dog is moved out and her fears seem to be coming true when her owners go away on holiday, leaving her to be looked after by cat-loving and dog-hating Aunt Sarah.
 Will Lady end up on the streets or will the Tramp finally find a family?|

 |Length||75 minutes||100 minutes|